julepka/leleka/README.md

 --------------------------- | --------------------- | ------------------ | ------ | ------------ | ------
 Currency Conversion (credit)|                       | From Russian Ruble | 5.46   | USD          | 5.46

 Conditions of step 3 return true.
-So we check if there is a transaction in flag list with `NETMAIN = "flag2"`.
+So, we check if there is a transaction in flag list with `NETMAIN = "flag2"`.
 We find transaction [1].
-Then we set `NETMAIN` of transaction [1] `= NETAMT` of current transaction transaction.
+Then, we set `NETMAIN` of transaction [1] `= NETAMT` of current transaction transaction.
 And we delete transaction [1] from flag list.
  As a result flag list is empty.
 We converted 3 transactions in one.
 Result table:

 TYPE                        | EMAIL                 | NAME               | AMT    | CURRENCYCODE | NETAMT | NETMAIN